 There are several vital aspects to remember about:

 — Sales channels should be initially concentrated on the target audience.
-There is always the place and time to broaden the perspective as soon as core target audience is involved.
-However, the attempts to «sell for all» and «design for everyone» from the launch can bring to waste of effort, time and money spent on design and promotion.
+There is always the place and time to broaden the perspective as soon as the core target audience is involved.
+However, the attempts to «sell for all» and «design for everyone» from the launch can bring to a waste of effort, time, and money spent on design and promotion.
 Move gradually and measure the efficiency of design solutions at every step.

 The mentioned factors thought out at the stage of thinking over UX design solutions are able to make a good impact on conversion and sales rates.

 «We will continue to see a convergence of the digital and physical world.
 Those who conquer that trend will be market leaders.» John Phillips

 Definition.
 In business, niche means concentration of the offer on specific needs, wishes, and problems of a specific target audience.
 A niche market is a specialized market segment that is aimed at specific market needs with a close view of its demography, education level, level of income and purchasing abilities, etc. For example, when one company produces software generally used for creating and editing textual materials for a broad target audience while the other is adopted for specific needs of copywriters and editors (grammar checking, plagiarism analysis, synonyms prompts, etc.), the latter one presents the niche business.